FidanMemmedova/FidanMemmedova/README.md

 <p align="left">Web developer with 1 year of experience in
 front-end development and a strong understanding of back-end technologies.
-Skilled in using n HTML5, CSS3, SASS, Bootstrap, Javascript and jQuery to develop robust and secure front-end systems.
+Skilled in using HTML5, CSS3, SASS, Bootstrap, Javascript and jQuery to develop robust and secure front-end systems.
 Experienced in integrating front-end systems with back-end